Kantragada

 Kantragada is a village in Palasa mandal, Srikakulam district in the state of Andhra Pradesh, India.
 It is located 1.5 km from the state Orissa.
 The village was established on Varahalagadda Stream in the mid-19th century during the British colonial period when people migrated from nearby village Goppili.
 Kantragada was part of the Tharlakota kingdom under Kalingas.

 Geography

 The geographical co-ordinates are 18°82'57.84 North and 84°36' 49.25 East with an altitude of 40 m.
 The Eastern Ghats pass through the village.
 The foothills of Eastern Ghats like Ghojarai and Bhurujol are very near by.
 The village is well connected to towns including Palasa (10 km) towards East and Mandasa (14 km) towards North, Garabandha (11 km) towards West and Paralakhemundi (34 km) towards Southwest.

 Transport

 National Highway 16, a part of Golden Quadrilateral highway network, is 9 km from the village.
 The nearest railway station is Palasa railway station having a distance of 12 km.
-The nearest airport is Visakhapatnam Airport at a distance of 200 km and Biju Patnaik International Airport is 240 km away.
+The nearest airport is Alluri Sitarama Raju International Airport at a distance of 200 km and Biju Patnaik International Airport is 240 km away.